-SCA’s DC Urban Tree House (UTH) provides free and memorable environmental education programs for DC urban youth (K-12) to have fun experiences in nature, become aware of their relationship to the environment, and participate in hands-on conservation projects.
+SCA’s DC Urban Tree House (UTH) provides free and memorable environmental education programs for DC urban youth (K-12).
+It gives DC youth the opportunity to have fun experiences in nature, become aware of their relationship with the environment, and participate in hands-on conservation projects outdoors.

-UTH programs take place in an outdoor green space located in Anacostia Park in Southeast Washington, DC.
-The UTH site provides a great opportunity to engage with and learn about the surrounding land and aquatic environment—particularly the District’s watershed, urban riparian ecosystems, and the inseparable relationship between the environment and its inhabitants.
+UTH programs take place in a green space located in Anacostia Park in Southeast Washington, DC.
+The UTH site provides a great opportunity to engage with and learn about the surrounding land and aquatic environment—particularly the District’s watershed and urban riparian ecosystems.
+UTH seeks to teach participants about the inseparable relationship between the environment and its inhabitants.

-- Empowering students to know they can make a difference
+- Empower students to know they can make a difference

 - Ecosystems and the web of life